goodguysracing/goodguys_website/content/_index.md

 featured_image = 'images/cover_1.png'
 +++

-Good Guys Racing is an ellte cycling team based in the New York City area.
+Good Guys Racing is an elite cycling team based in the New York City area.